-The Commonwealth deposits 100% of any consolidated net surplus at the close of the fiscal year into the Commonwealth's Stabilization Fund.
-Over the last several fiscal years, a number of changes have been implemented to increase the flow of money into the Stabilization Fund and its statutory capacity, including:
+The Commonwealth deposits 100% of any consolidated net surplus at the close of the fiscal year into the Stabilization Fund.

-- Beginning June 30, 2003 all budgeted operating fund balances, except the Stabilization Fund, the Inland Fish and Game Fund, and the Tax Reduction Fund are included in the calculation of the consolidated net surplus.
+Beginning June 30, 2003 all budgeted operating fund balances, except the Stabilization Fund, the Inland Fish and Game Fund, and the Tax Reduction Fund are included in the calculation of the consolidated net surplus.
 These funds currently include the General Fund, the Highway Fund, the Intragovernmental Service Fund, the Workforce Training Fund, the Massachusetts Tourism Fund, the Children's and Seniors' Health Care Assistance Fund, and the FMAP Escrow Fund.
-The FMAP Escrow Fund will expire on June 30, 2005. - Beginning July 1, 2004 0.5% of current year net tax revenues must be deposited into the Stabilization Fund, and 0.5% of current year net tax revenues must be made available for the next fiscal year before the year-end surplus is calculated. - Prior to fiscal 2003, year-end surplus dollars were deposited into the Capital Projects Fund, the One-Time Capital Projects Improvement Fund, the Commonwealth's sinking fund, and the Open Space Acquisition Fund based upon a formula that the fiscal 2004 GAA repealed.
-The fiscal 2004 GAA also repealed the One-Time Capital Projects Improvement Fund and the Open Space Acquisition Fund.
+The FMAP Escrow Fund will expire on June 30, 2005.

-• The fiscal 2004 GAA increased the ceiling on the balance of the Stabilization Fund from 10% to 15% of total current year revenues.
+- Beginning July 1, 2004 .5% of current year net tax revenues must be deposited into the Stabilization Fund, and .5% of current year net tax revenues must be made available for the next fiscal year before the year-end surplus is calculated. - Prior to fiscal 2003, year-end surplus dollars were deposited into the Capital Projects Fund, the One-Time Capital Projects Improvement Fund, the Commonwealth's sinking fund, and the Open Space Acquisition Fund based upon a formula that the fiscal 2004 GAA repealed.
+The fiscal 2004 GAA also repealed the One-Time Capital Projects Improvement Fund and the Open Space Acquisition Fund. - The fiscal 2004 GAA increased the ceiling on the balance of the Stabilization Fund from 10% to 15% of total current year revenues.
 Once this limit has been reached, surplus dollars are deposited into the Tax Reduction Fund.
-For fiscal 2005, the ceiling is estimated to be \$3.657 billion.
+For fiscal 2005, the ceiling is estimated to be \$3,648 billion.